katjad/javascript101/docs/getting-started.md

 It's particularly important with Javascipt to make sure the resources you're using are up to date... a resource that's just a couple of years old can be way out of date; Javascript frameworks and methods are evolving rapidly.

 Find out about the best and most up to date resources on our [Resources page](resources.html).

+## Next step
+Check out our [Roadmaps](/roadmap) page with some advice on integrating your goals with those of the group.